836541/network-scanner/README.md

 ----------

 -a or --address=
-Input the IP Address that you want to search if it's present on network.
+Input the IP Address you want to check the presence on network.
 If you use it with a CIDR Notation, like 192.168.0.1/24, then all the network will be scanned.